Have you got a bottle of Powertex Universal Medium in your craft supplies? Are you overwhelmed by the possibilities?

 4. MDF Kits and shapes

-MDF shapes and kits are great for mixed media projects and are available from Powertex UK and craft suppliers.
+Kits and MDF shapes are great for mixed media projects and are available from Powertex UK and craft suppliers.
 Just add Powertex and fabric to create textures and stick embellishments.
 Mix powder pigments such as Powercolor and Easy Varnish for colour.
 There’s lots of scope to add items from your craft stash too.
-These make impressive wall art and you can choose a shape and colours to fit your decor.
-You can read my blog about this Seahorse project here.
+These make impressive wall art or even a clock.
+You can choose a shape and colours to fit your decor.
+Read my blog about this Seahorse project here.